comprehensive care for children with hemophilia

 The primary treatment for hemophilia is to replace the missing clotting factor through infusions.
 The frequency of infusions depends on the severity of the patient’s condition.
 At first, patients receive these infusions in the outpatient clinic.
 Eventually, parents learn how to do infusions at home.
 As patients with hemophilia get older, our team trains them to administer their own medication and become self-sufficient at managing their condition.

-We encourage hemophilia patients to come to the center for an annual comprehensive visit that includes a thorough physical and appointments with a social worker, physical therapist and genetics counselor as needed.
+We encourage hemophilia patients to come to the center for an annual comprehensive visit that includes a thorough physical and appointments with a social worker, physical therapist and genetics counselor.

 Dayton Children’s offers genetic testing and counseling for families who want to know more about the genetic cause of their child’s hemophilia.
 We encourage female siblings to undergo genetic testing before they become sexually active, in order to determine whether they are at risk for passing on a genetic trait to their own children.